 Micchelli writes, “If her regimen of meticulously planning a painting on paper, complete with indications of color, was considered passé in the rough-and-tumble decades dominated by the Abstract Expressionists, the notion of an artwork as a multistep enterprise from concept to execution has since made a forceful return.”
 Mason may never have been quite of her time, but she is, now more than ever, of ours.

-Alice Trumbull Mason: Pioneer of American Abstraction (Rizzoli Electa, 2020) by Thomas Micchelli, Christina Weyl, Elisa Wouk Almino, Will Heinrich, and Marilyn R. Brown, is now available on Bookshop.
+Alice Trumbull Mason: Pioneer of American Abstraction (Rizzoli Electa, 2020) is edited by Elisa Wouk Almino, with contributions from Marilyn R. Brown, Meghan Forbes, Will Heinrich, Thomas Micchelli, Christina Weyl, and Wouk Almino.
+The text is now available on Bookshop.